 Never Neglect Performance

 No matter how good a pair of shoes look, you should never neglect performance and comfort.
 This is where retro sneakers often fall short.
-While they can look good and have a classic silhouette, they’re built based on an ancient technology, which makes them not the best option for continuous use.
+While they can look good and have a classic silhouette, they’re built based on ancient technology, which makes them not the best option for continuous use.
 That’s why sneakers like the Adidas Ultraboost tend to be more popular than a lot of retro options.

 The soles on these are often flat with an archaic grip and not the most durable.
 One thing you could do, however, is to look for sneakers that combine new technology with an old school silhouette, like this Adidas 4d collection from sivasdescalzo.
 The sole on the Adidas 4d was made using 3d printing and is made out of almost alveoli-like structures, which gives it superior shock protection.
 Not only that, but the silhouette is still very demure and discreet, which makes it a great fit for virtually any casual outfit you may have.